 A cozy, all day cafe with small plates and wine pairings

 The old Perla Cafe space on West Fourth Street has been transformed into Fairfax: another bright and homey spot from the same team, with a focus on wine and small plates (think white bean hummus with flatbread and chicken leg with jasmine rice, cilantro, thai chili vinaigrette).
-Stop by at 11:30am-6:30pm for one small plate and a glass of wine for $24.
+Stop by between 11:30am and 6:30pm for one small plate and a glass of wine for $24.